 Be aware of alcohol’s effect on sleep.

-A drink at bedtime might help you get to off to sleep more quickly but alcohol can affect the quality of your sleep, disturbing the sleep cycle leading to tiredness in the mornings.
+A drink at bedtime might help you get to off to sleep more quickly but alcohol can affect the quality of your sleep.
+It can disturb the sleep cycle leading to tiredness in the mornings.
 It tends to disrupt sleep – waking up in the night, trips to the bathroom, and dehydration.

 Avoid caffeine in the evenings – a hot milky drink is warming, comforting and gentle on the stomach.